ahihi/osceval/README.md

 ## usage

-start osceval: `M-x osceval-start`
+to start osceval: `M-x osceval-start`

+with default settings, you can now send an OSC message with address `/eval`, and a single string argument containing the code to evaluate, to `127.0.0.1:9473`.

-stop osceval: `M-x osceval-stop`
+to stop osceval: `M-x osceval-stop`

 ## configuration